-April 1, 2020 marks the launch of the new Minnesota Author Project: Communities Create contest.
-Brought to you by the Minnesota Library Foundation and libraries throughout the state, this contest seeks to celebrate Minnesota organizations and communities that are producing written creative works.
-If your group has a short story collection coming out of a classroom, a local history book by a team of librarians, a poetry anthology from a writers group, a cookbook crafted by a local foodie society, or anything in between, this contest is for you.
+If your group has a short story collection coming out of a classroom, a poetry anthology from a writers group, a cookbook crafted by a local foodie society, or anything in between, this contest is for you.

-Are you ready to share your group’s book?
+Are you ready to share your group’s work?
 Submit here!

-Have a book, but need help formatting or creating a book file?
-Checkout the free book creation tools available to all Minnesota library patrons through MN Writes MN Reads.
+Need help formatting your work or creating a book file so that your work is ready to share?
+Check out the free publishing tools available to all Minnesota library users through MN Writes MN Reads.